 All members of the Audit Committee have been determined to be financially literate and to meet the appropriate SEC and Nasdaq standards for independence.
 See "Director Independence" below.
 The Audit Committee includes three independent directors, Messrs.
-Belgya, Chiasson and Skinner, who have been determined by the Board to meet the qualifications of an "audit committee financial expert" in accordance with SEC rules.
+Belgya and Chiasson and Ms. Harris Jones, who have each been determined by the Board to meet the qualifications of an "audit committee financial expert" in accordance with SEC rules.